-Is my brand perfect?
+Is my makeup brand perfect?

 Can I improve.
 Yes.

-I’ll take you behind “the scenes”, so you understand what I face, as a small beauty company.
+I’ll take you behind “the scenes”, so you understand what I face, as a small makeup company.
 My aim, by time, is to get bigger so I can produce less expensive items.
 A small company, like us, can’t produce big batches.
 Most makeup companies use third party contract manufacturers.
-It's how it’s done in the beauty industry, but they require huge amounts of products filled per SKU, which at this stage I can’t afford.
+It's how it’s done in the cosmetic industry, but they require huge amounts of products filled per SKU, which at this stage I can’t afford.